-- Takes account of the importance of safeguarding the value of sites and features with special biodiversity attributes when considering methods of control, and Demonstrates knowledge of the latest published advice and its appropriate application. - b) The strategy shall specify specifies aims for the minimisation or elimination of pesticide usage, taking into account considerations of cost (economic, social and environmental), and the cyclical nature of woodland management operations. - c) Where pesticides and are to be used the strategy shall justify their use demonstrating that there is no practicable alternative, in terms of economic, social and environmental costs.
-Any use of pesticides is justified on the basis of a process of environmental and social risk assessment. - d) In a given situation, the risk assessment process selects the pest control option that, relative to other options, demonstrates: - The least social and environmental damage - Greater effectiveness, and - Equal or greater social and environmental benefits.
+Demonstrates

+knowledge of the latest published advice and

+its appropriate

+application.

+application.

+b) The strategy shall specify specifies aims for the

+specifies aims for the

+minimisation or elimination of

+pesticide usage, taking into

+account considerations of

+cost (economic, social and

+environmental), and the

+cyclical nature of woodland

+management operations.

+management operations.

+c)-Where pesticides and

+biological control agents are

+to be used the strategy shall

+iustify their use

+demonstrating that there is

+no practicable alternative. in

+terms of economic, social

+and environmental costs.

+Any use of posticides is

+Any use of pesticides is justified on the basis of a

+Justined on the basis of a

+process of environmental and social risk assessment.

+and social risk assessment.

+d) In a given situation, the risk assessment process selects the pest control option that, relative to other options, broadly demonstrates:

+d) in a given situation, the

+risk assessment process

+selects the pest control

+option that, relative to other

+options, broadly

+demonstrates:

+The least social and environmental damage